 |May starts||Semester 1||Semester 2||Advanced Practice stage||Final semester|

-The module is assessed by a reflective portfolio which is focused on your development via this employment opportunity.
+The module is assessed by a reflective portfolio that is focused on your development via this employment opportunity.

-The alternative consultancy module allows you to work in teams with a business organisation, working on a consultancy-based projects for real business scenarios.
+The alternative consultancy module allows you to work in teams with a business organisation, working on a consultancy-based project for real business scenarios.